Hecke algebra action on twisted motivic Chern classes and K-theoretic stable envelopes: Twisted double Hecke algebra of the general type

 \section{Twisted double Hecke algebra of the general type}

 Let $G$ be a semisimple, simply-connected Lie group with a maximal torus $\T$.
 Consider the representation ring of~$\T^2$.
-The characters of the first copy are decorated with the superscript $t$, the characters of the second copy with $x$.
+The characters of the first factor are decorated with the superscript $t$, the characters of the second factor with $x$.
 For a simple reflection $s$ let

+Here the left and right operations are indexed by simple reflections.
+It is justified to call the algebra generated by both types of operations (depending on parameters) {\it the twisted double Hecke algebra of the general type}.

+\begin{rem} For $G=\SL_n$ we obtain operators coinciding with the operators from Section \ref{s:universal}, up to a slight change of notation.
+For the simple reflection $s_i=(i,i+1)$ we have